vmware-archive/liota/packages/user_packages/README.md

 all the devices will internally inherit the the system properties from the registered edge system.
 The properties for the edge system can be set as 'key:value' pair, you can also set the location by passing the 'latitude:value' and 'longitude:value' as properties in the user package.
+Kindly include the unregister edge_system call in the clean up method required during the unload of the package.

 * iotcc_mqtt_edge_system_stats.py